Quentin-D-NM/rpn-calculator/README.md

 # RPN Calculator

-this project will implement a simple, stack-based postfix calculator.
+This project will implement a simple, stack-based postfix calculator.
+This will not be a programmable calculator, but will simply perform arithmetic operation.